Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Preliminaries

-We ssume throughout the paper that we only consider graphs with distance VC-dimension at least $2$, as there are no non-trivial connected graphs with distance VC-dimension $1$.
-Finally, observe that by Theorem \ref{thm:vcdim-basic}, if distance VC-dimension of a graphs is bounded by some $d$, then the VC-dimension of $(V,\mathcal{N}^k(G))$ is also bounded by $d$, for every $k \in \mathbb{N}$.
+We assume throughout the paper that we only consider graphs with distance VC-dimension at least $2$, as there are no non-trivial connected graphs with distance VC-dimension $1$.
+Finally, observe that by Theorem \ref{thm:vcdim-basic}, if distance VC-dimension of a graph is bounded by some integer $d$, then for every $k \in \mathbb{N}$, the VC-dimension of $(V,\mathcal{N}^k(G))$ is also bounded by $d$.

-Among others, the following classes of graphs have bounded distance VC-dimension: interval graphs, geometric intersection graphs of convex shape (Lemma \ref{lemma:bounded}), $K_t$-minor free graphs, and in general any minor-closed class of graphs \cite{BS15,CEV07}.
+Among others, the following classes of graphs have bounded distance VC-dimension: interval graphs, $K_t$-minor free graphs, and in general any minor-closed class of graphs \cite{BS15,CEV07}.
+The next section is devoted to establishing similar bounds for geometric intersection graphs.